rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 > tl;dr Install the [`webpack-bundle-analyzer`](https://github.com/webpack-contrib/webpack-bundle-analyzer) to visualize what's included in your webpack bundles and debug common problems".

 Does webpack feel still a bit scary?
 Maybe a bit too magical?
-Maybe a bit too much like _WTF is going on here?_
+Too much of _WTF is going on here?_

 It felt that way for me once.
 I was struggling to [switch from Sprockets to Webpacker in a large Rails app](https://rossta.net/blog/from-sprockets-to-webpack.html).
-With Sprockets, I could require a jQuery plugin through Sprockets' magic comment, the require directive, and it would "Just Work".
+With Sprockets, I could require a jQuery plugin through a magic comment (the require directive), and it would "Just Work."

 Such was not the case when I first started using webpack; ever seen an error like on the console?
 ```js